VariantXYZ/blog.md/posts/00002_Variable_Width_Fonts_and_space_efficiency/post.md

 <sub>(The GIFs are direct 2x scale, so I just split the frames and used those to measure the pixels :D)</sub>

+# Conclusions

+It's not quite as apples-to-apples, but English taking 200 characters to convey what Japanese does in 148 is indicative of a larger trend we see that causes a lot of trouble when it comes to the actual storage of English text when memory is limited...
+This is a storage problem though, and on the topic of visual space: English can do pretty well!

-The content of the text is limited by the actual storage availability in both English and Japanese (that is, the character count columns), but as made clear above: if we're willing to draw render English as variable-width, we can fit as much, if not more information within the same visual space!
-We could go even further with a different font, but I think this is sufficient to illustrate the point.
+If we're willing to draw render English as variable-width, we can fit as much, if not more information within the same visual space!

 Now if we could just figure out a way to do it in a way that didn't involve needing to draw text dynamically while maintaining the same text storage efficiency...
-I suppose that's a deep dive for another time.
+I suppose that's a deep dive for another time, or research for someone smarter than me to get into.

 # Some final personal notes